TeohHW/PokemonLab_Playwright/README.md

 - Uses Playwright's role-based locators where practical, so tests follow the user-facing UI instead of brittle implementation details.
 - Uses station-level fixtures for repeated setup such as opening Pokedex, TCG Simulator, Team Planner, Pokemon Quiz, and Who's That Pokemon.
 - Keeps assertions focused on behavior that matters to users: visible controls, updated counters, stable state, and usable recovery after edge cases.
-- Separates completed tests from planned coverage with `test.skip`, making the suite useful both as automation and as a living checklist.
 - Runs across the configured Playwright projects: Chromium, Firefox, WebKit, and mobile Chrome.

 ## Use of AI Tools